 Now manufacturer Ecopel is developing a faux fur material made from recycled plastic bottles.
-Through a collection system internalized at the company's mills in Asia, the company can now give used plastic bottles new life – rather than them being dumped in landfill or oceans.
+Through a collection system internalized at the company's mills in Asia, the company can now give used plastic bottles new life – rather than them being dumped in landfills or oceans.

 As a vegan, you are probably very familiar with flaxseeds.
-Linen is a textile that is made from the reed of the flaxplant.
+Linen is a textile that is made from the reed of the flax plant.
 It has been manufactured traditionally in Europe and Japan for several thousand years and is a very sustainable option.
-However Chinese linen uses conventional fertilisers and has increased impact, so look for good quality European or Japanese linens for your most sustainable options.
+However Chinese linen uses conventional fertilizers and has increased impact, so look for good quality European or Japanese linens for your most sustainable options.
 These options are also much higher quality, which is essential when you are creating your sustainable wardrobe.

-Hemp is another wonderful plant-based fibre with significant environmental benefits.
+Hemp is another wonderful plant-based fiber with significant environmental benefits.
 It can be grown on marginal land, so it does not take productive land away from food crops.
 Hemp is beautifully soft and is growing in popularity.

-Soysilk is a silk-like fabric that is manufactured with the soy residue left over from producing tofu.
+Soysilk is a silk-like fabric that is manufactured with the soy residue leftover from producing tofu.
 However, it does use formaldehyde in the production process, which is a known carcinogen.
 If you are specifically looking for a silk alternative, this is a reasonable option.
 But I personally wouldn’t go out of my way to seek it out.

 Some vegans may also be comfortable wearing Peace Silk.
 This silk is made from the silkworm cocoon once the fully grown moth has abandoned it.
-No worms or moths are harmed or exploited in the process, and Peace Silk is wild harvested rather than farmed.
+No worms or moths are harmed or exploited in the process, and Peace Silk is wild-harvested rather than farmed.

 In this guide you can see the detailed sizing charts to all our products